 By Kurt Krieger

-Kurt Krieger focuses his practice in the area of energy law with experience representing interstate natural gas pipeline companies, midstream companies and public utilities before the Federal Energy Regulatory Commission (FERC), and state and commonwealth public service (or utility) commissions.
+Kurt Krieger focuses his practice in the area of energy law with experience representing regulated companies and interested parties before the Federal Energy Regulatory Commission ("FERC") and state and commonwealth public service or utility commissions.